Apple Books vs Google Books

 2020.
 Apple Books giving away hundreds of free books

-Apple Books has recently unveiled a selection of several hundred audiobooks and ebooks that are now available for free.
-To access these offerings, simply launch the Apple Books app and navigate to the featured section where you will find a category labeled "Free Books."
-It is important to note that this promotion is exclusively available to customers in the United States.
-Within this section, you can explore a diverse range of genres, including read-alongs for children, cozy mysteries, and audiobooks suitable for the entire family.
-Furthermore, Apple is highlighting their "First in a Series, Free" section, allowing users to choose a complimentary novel from this collection.
-The app features an extensive assortment of titles catering to both adults and children, featuring renowned works from Sesame Street to HG Wells, as well as well-known classics like Pride and Prejudice available in audiobook format.
-Depending on your geographical location, the app may also include timeless masterpieces by authors such as Shakespeare.
+Apple Books has announced that several hundred audiobooks and ebooks are now available for free.
+Open the Apple Books app and scroll through the featured section to find one labeled ‘Free Books.’
+This offer is available exclusively to US customers.
+You can explore free books, read-alongs for children, cozy mysteries and audiobooks for the entire family.
+Apple is also highlighting that users can choose a free novel from the company’s “First in a Series, Free” section.
+The app features a broad selection of titles for both adults and children, ranging from Sesame Street to HG Wells and includes well-known works like *Pride and Prejudice* in audiobook format.
+Depending on your location, the app also offers classic titles from authors such as Shakespeare.

 2019.
 Apple Books adds Reading Goals